yiphei/yif-AI/future_attention_transformer/README.md

 # Future Attention Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.

 Decoder-only transformer models apply a causal mask to enable parallel training with teacher forcing.
-But that wastes half of the attention matrix.
-Also, it also creates an imbalance in compute.
-More compute is performed on the later tokens than earlier ones.
-What if you could use the full attention matrix while respecting the temporal causality?
-The model presented here demonstrates a way to do it.
+This creates an imbalance in compute per context length and throws away good signal.
+The model presented here demonstrates a way to remedy these two issues.

 ## Motivations